juhp/presentations/devconf.us-2018-fedora-haskell/devconf.us-2018-fedora-haskell.md

 ## Improvements to tools

-- improve reliability (updating and koji building)
-- async parallel building (also koji chain-build)
+- async parallel building
-- docker for local building
+- containers for local building
 - performance: caching of built package info
-- editors for .cabal and .spec files
+- editor for .spec files
 - push the Haskell types

 - querying for Fedora (Haskell) packages\